MoZZez/EM_cv/README.md

 This is framework with methods and scripts implementing computer vision algorithms for processing of EM data.

-It includes module for automated crystall ice images detection.
+It\`s include module for automated crystall ice images detection.